N0ciple/gbopyrator/README.md

 ![](imgs/gbopyrator_demo.gif)

 # ⚠️ Warning
-Epilogue have released a new firmware for the GB Operator and it seems that gbopyrator is not yet compatible with it (see [here](https://github.com/N0ciple/gbopyrator/issues/1)).
+Epilogue has released a new firmware for the GB Operator and it seems that gbopyrator is not yet compatible with it (see [here](https://github.com/N0ciple/gbopyrator/issues/1)).

 ## ℹ️ Information